WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 #### <a id="reduce">reduce</a>

 `reduce(function, sequence)` applies a function to a sequence and returns a single value (instead of a list like the above).
 The idea is that the first two items are reduced to a single value, then that single value and the third value is reduced into a new single value.
-This repeats until no more items are in the list.
+This repeats until no more items are in the list and we only have a single value.

     # reduce()
     result = reduce(lambda x,y: x+y, [47, 11, 42, 13])
     print result  # 113

+Reduce is available through `functools.reduce`.

 #### <a id="zip">zip</a>

 `zip(sequence1, sequence2)` returns a list of tuples, where each tuple contains the ith element from each of the sequences.
 The returned list is truncated to the length of the shortest argument sequence.

     # zip()
     temp = zip(range(5), range(1, 20, 2))